-In 2019, up to 28/11/2019, human cases of WNV infection have been recorded in Greece, in some Municipalities in the Regional Units (RU, NUTS3 level) of Xanthi, Kavala, Rodopi, Evros, Drama, Larisa, Karditsa, Trikala, Voreios Tomeas Athinon, Kentrikos Tomeas Athinon (Central Section of Athens), East Attica, Thessaloniki, Pella, Pieria, Chalkidiki, Kilkis, Imathia, Serres and Kozani.
+In 2019, up to 05/12/2019, human cases of WNV infection have been recorded in Greece, in some Municipalities in the Regional Units (RU, NUTS3 level) of Xanthi, Kavala, Rodopi, Evros, Drama, Larisa,

+Karditsa, Trikala, Voreios Tomeas Athinon, Kentrikos Tomeas Athinon (Central Section of Athens), East Attica, Thessaloniki, Pella, Pieria, Chalkidiki, Kilkis, Imathia, Serres and Kozani.

-In the EU Member States and EU neighboring countries, in transmission period 2019, up to 21/11/2019, human WNV infection cases have been also recorded -besides Greece- from Germany, Romania, Italy, Cyprus, Hungary, Slovakia, France, Bulgaria, Austria, Turkey, Republic of North Macedonia, Serbia and Israel (source: ECDC, Weekly updates: 2019 West Nile virus transmission season).
-As no new human cases with recent disease onset have been reported in the last week, ECDC will publish the final 2019 weekly update on 29/11/2019.
+In the EU Member States and EU neighboring countries, in transmission period 2019, up to 28/11/2019, human WNV infection cases have been also recorded -besides Greece- from Germany, Romania, Italy, Cyprus, Hungary, Slovakia, France, Bulgaria, Austria, Turkey, Republic of North Macedonia, Serbia and Israel (source: ECDC, Weekly updates: 2019 West Nile virus transmission season).
+As no new cases with disease onset in the previous four weeks had been reported, ECDC published its final 2019 weekly update on 29/11/2019.

-Epidemiological surveillance of the disease, systematic and early implementation of mosquito control programs and personal protective measures against mosquito bites are considered the most appropriate measures to control WNV infection outbreaks.
+Epidemiological surveillance of the disease, systematic and early implementation of mosquito control programs and personal protective measures against mosquito bites are considered the most appropriate measures to control WNV infection seasonal outbreaks.